JesseDWhite/no-more-cover-letter/README.md

 * Host the application on a Heroku-type site/Firebase.
 * Application can be tailored to any user.
 * Save general user information like name and address for re-use later.
+* Create a job tracking dashboard for jobs user is actively applying for.

 # Time Logged For Research
 <details>